arednch/packages/README.md

 ## Building

+### Automated Builds

+While the [Local Builds](#local-builds) section should provide enough guidance and pointers to allow building the packages locally for debugging purposes, the release builds should mostly be built by [GitHub Actions](https://github.com/features/actions) going forward.

+Automated builds are currently configured as follows:

+- The creation of a new [release](https://github.com/arednch/packages/releases) acts as the trigger (this may be adjusted as we see fit).
+- Additionally, new builds can be [manually triggered](https://github.com/arednch/packages/actions/workflows/build.yml).
+- The actual build runs against one or more architectures (currently `x86_64`, `mips_24kc` and `arm_cortex-a7_neon-vfpv4` but may be subject to change) in order to support the platforms we need (see [Compatibility](#compatibility) above).

+  * The build runs using the [OpenWRT GitHub Action](https://github.com/openwrt/gh-action-sdk) which builds packages using official OpenWrt SDK Docker containers.
+  * The created packages are then uploaded as artifacts to the build (primarily for debugging purposes at this point).
+  * More importantly, if the build was triggered by a release, the packages are also wrapped into a ZIP archive and added to the release.

+See the build definitions in [`build.yml`](https://github.com/arednch/packages/blob/main/.github/workflows/build.yml) for more details.

+### Local Builds

 In order to be able to compile/use these definitions, familiarize yourself with the OpenWrt build environment.
 Roughly in order:

 - [Build system essentials](https://openwrt.org/docs/guide-developer/toolchain/buildsystem_essentials)